Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/PROTOTYPE.md

 ### Features
 Critical Features:
 - ~Randomly Generated Maze that is different every time~
-- Custom Map
+- (Added in) Custom Map
     - wraparound feature
 - Controllable Pacman
 - Pathfinding ghosts
     - Regular mode & Vulnerable mode
+    - (Added in) Scatter, Run, and Blue Modes that designate how the ghosts move at a specific point in time
+    - Basic version: choose tile based on distance
+    - Better version: use BFS to find the best path
+    - 4 different ghosts that have different target algorithms
 - Point system and display that continuously upates
     - Three different point systems: fruit, pellet, superpellet
+    - Superpellet should activate Blue Mode

 Extra Features:
 - Start and End screen, and replay screen
 - High Score
 - Choose your avatar
 - Stacking of point values per ghosts/different fruits
-- differnet speeds for vulnerable and regular mode for ghosts
+- different speeds for vulnerable and regular mode for ghosts
 - make custom looking walls
+- Animations:
+    - Pacman dying animation
+    - Ghosts being eaten and running back to the home base

 # Project Design